radu-matei/azure-vhd-utils/README.md

     go get github.com/Microsoft/azure-vhd-utils

-### Installing dependencies
+This tool has following dependencies.
+They are included in the vendor directory so no need to `go get` them separately.

-       go get gopkg.in/urfave/cli.v1
+    gopkg.in/urfave/cli.v1
-       go get github.com/Azure/azure-sdk-for-go/storage
+      cli.v1 package is used to expose CLI interface. github.com/Azure/azure-sdk-for-go/storage

-    cli.v1 package is used to expose CLI interface. storage package is used to make Microsoft Azure storage API calls for accessing target container and page blob
+      storage package is used to make Microsoft Azure storage API calls for accessing target container and page blob

 # Features

 1. Fast uploads - This tool offers faster uploads by using multiple routines and balancing the load across them.